vmware-tanzu/cartographer/rfc/rfc-0000-simplify-runnable-use.md

                           storage: 256Mi
    urlPath: spec.params[?(@.name=="repository")].value    # <== Refers to path on the immutable object that will be created
    revisionPath: spec.params[?(@.name=="revision")].value
-   runnable: true                                         # <== Flag
+   lifecycle: immutable                                         # <== Flag
 ```

 # How it Works
 [how-it-works]: #how-it-works

-When Cartographer processes a template with the runnable flag, rather than
+When Cartographer processes a template with the immutable flag, rather than
 creating/updating the templated object it will create/update a Runnable and
 a ClusterRunTemplate.